Nuri Review – A Beginner’s Guide

 The card transactions and cash withdrawals are free in euros but be aware that foreign transaction fees and exchange rates are set by Visa.
 There is however a limit for maximum card withdrawals of €1500.

 Bitcoin and Ethereum trades incur a 1% trading fee as well as a €1 flat fee for buying crypto.
 While this is not the cheapest, it is reasonable for the convenience of being connected to the banking system and being able to trade instantly.
 Of course, blockchain network fees also apply which Nuri has no control over, the €1 flat fee is in place to cover such network fees.
+This makes Nuri a fast way to cash out your crypto with the lowest crypto costs possible.

 The minimum trading amount for crypto is €30 per trade (this applies to trades via both the Crypto Wallet and Crypto Vaults), with a maximum trading amount of €25,000 per trade.
 The crypto trading limit is €50,000 per rolling seven days and you can find out more about fees and limits here.